 Continuous.
 Includes your role as discussant for one case and meaningful contribution to learning in class exercises and discussion, including cases.
-Drawing from the readings is of high value, applications and examples are also welcome.
+HR concepts and tools drawn from the readings are of high value; relevant applications and examples are also welcome.